‘Jersey Shore’s’ Ronny Magro Accuses Jen Harley Of Having Sex Tapes

 Tensions are running extremely high between Jersey Shore‘s Ronnie Ortiz-Magro and Jen Harley, and it has nothing to do with Ronnie’s recent antics on Family Vacation.
 It appears the couple is on the fritz as Ronnie went on an Instagram posting spree this weekend slamming his daughter’s mother after he claimed to have found sex tapes she had kept from an ex-boyfriend.

-People spotted the rant on Ronnie’s story which is currently no longer viewable.
-The 38-frame long story began with a screenshot of a note the father had penned on his iPhone.
+People spotted the rant on Ronnie’s story, which is currently no longer viewable.
+The 38-frame-long story began with a screenshot of a note the father had penned on his iPhone.

 “Note to self, can’t turn a natural born HOE, into a HOUSEWIFE, if you find them in the gutter then leave them in the gutter.
 Not all people can be saved when they are so far gone.
 All you can say you did ur best and keep it moving,” he exclaimed in the note.

 Ronnie then elaborated on his rant in his next post which he set up as a poll to his followers.
-According to Ronnie, Jen kept sex tapes between her and an ex-boyfriend which he apparently discovered in her possession.
-He asked his followers if out of respect, a significant other should delete videos like then when in a new relationship.
+According to Ronnie, Jen kept sex tapes between her and an ex-boyfriend, which he apparently discovered in her possession.
+He asked his followers if, out of respect, a significant other should delete videos like this when in a new relationship.

 Thank you to everyone who has been supportive with advice & encouragement.
 People keep saying becoming a parent is the part of life.
 I’ve been blessed enough to have SOO MANY best parts of my life #NotSureIfThatMakesSense ????I couldn’t be more excited to be taking this next step in my life! #IHearItsLikeHavingAPuppy #ExceptItCries #Talks #EventuallyDrives #EatsEvery2Hours #ShitsEvery23Mins #Naps40TimesADay #Needs4DifferentEducations #GoesToProm #YupICanSeeHowItsLikeHavingAPuppy #MyDogsPromNightWasTheBestDayOfMyLife ???????? #ThanksEveryoneWhoHasBeenSupportive #SpecialThanksToMyOtherHalf